|Headquarters:||New Haven, Connecticut|

-You must be a member, or a spouse of a member of this fraternal service organization, in order to apply for insurance products.
-The Knights are a Catholic-based Fraternal Organization engaged in charity and are the world’s largest Roman Catholic fraternal service organization.
+You must be a member, or a spouse of a member of this fraternal service organization, to apply for insurance products.
+The Knights of Columbus are a Catholic-based Fraternal Organization engaged in charity and are the world's largest Roman Catholic fraternal service organization.
 Knights of Columbus Insurance primarily sells life insurance and annuities to their members.

 - Pool of Money Established with a 3, 5, or 10 Year Benefit Periods

 - Inflation Options include 3% and 5% compounded and a Future Purchase Option

 - Elimination period options include 30, 90, and 180 days

 - Case Management

 - Shared Spousal Benefit Option (limits options and selection means you loose spousal discounts)

 The policy includes "usual and customary" language.
 At the time of claim, no matter what benefit you have available and the actual cost of care being charged, the insurance company will determine if the charge is "usual and customary."
 For long-term care insurance, this is an unusual provision that can limit the benefit you have available at the time of claim.

 The Knights of Columbus does not offer partnership policies, unlike many companies.
 Without the partnership certification, you lose the additional dollar-for-dollar asset protection.

 You can learn more about the federal/state partnership program by finding your state on the LTC NEWS MAP.
 Find the current and future cost of long-term care services where you live, along with the availability of partnership plans and tax incentives by clicking here.